basho/riak_kv/docs/SecondaryIndexQueries.md

 - `extract_hash`: Create a new index term with  the hash of term

-- `extract_decode`: Decode a base64 encoded term into a binary
+- `extract_decode_base64`: Decode a base64 encoded term into a binary

 - `extract_buckets`: Provide a mapping to categorise the sizes of value (e.g. for histogram production)

-The following prereduce *filter* functions are available:
+The following prereduce *filter* functions are available.
+Filters  are applied to one provided named index term and take a list of arguments specific for this filter.
+The arguments are again stringes represented as binaries.

 - `apply_range`: Filter by range testing an attribute